 Is ordering takeout a smart money move or a waste?
 Depends on what you do next.

 If you’re the type to order heaps of Chinese food, enjoy it for one meal, then toss it a week later when you discover it wedged in the back of the fridge, you’re definitely not getting your money’s worth.
-(And you’re not alone: Americans throw away an average of $1,600 worth of a food a year.)
+(And you’re not alone: Americans throw away an average of a year.)

 But armed with the right info and intentions, you can make some takeout last for days—potentially making it a good use of your monthly food budget and giving you a break from cooking.
 Just choose carefully.